Extremes of local times for simple random walks on symmetric trees: Appendix

-where we have used \cite[Lemma 2.2(a)]{Br2} in the second inequality which implies that the last two probabilities in the expectation in the second display of (\ref{eq:lem-tail-max-revisit-1-4}) are bounded from below by constants depending on $r_0$.
-We have for $r_0 \leq r < n/4$ with $r_0$ large enough
+where we have used \cite[Lemma 2.2(a)]{Br2} in the second inequality which implies that the last two probabilities in the expectation in the second display of (\ref{eq:lem-tail-max-revisit-1-4}) are bounded from below by some constants.
+By the symmetry of a Brownian bridge, \cite[Lemma 2.7 and Proposition 6.1]{Br2}, we have for $r_0 \leq r < n/4$ with $r_0$ large enough